 You have reached your goals and are finally ready to join the 5.68 million partnership businesses all ready in existence in the United States.
 You have carefully researched and found the perfect location, tools, staff, product, website, and partner.
-Webb and Bordson Law Group, a San Diego business litigation law firm now wants to draw up those ever so important and essential partnership papers for you.
+Webb Law Group, a San Diego business litigation law firm now wants to draw up those ever so important and essential partnership papers for you.
 You worked too hard not to have all your bases covered for your new business venture.
 Check out this blog post we wrote about why your business needs an employee handbook.

 Why Partnership Agreements?